Genetic improvement for small holder dairy cattle systems in Senegal

 The successful applicant will: (i) analyse existing survey data to identify breeding goals; (ii) use the results of this analysis to design data collection strategies for crossbred cows in small holder systems; (iii) design of a genetic evaluation system; and (iv) use stochastic simulation to optimise the design of the breeding scheme.

 This PhD-candidate will be supervised by John Hickey at The Roslin Institute, University of Edinburgh, UK and Karen Marshall at The International Livestock Research Institute, Nairobi, Kenya.
 The candidate will be primarily based at one of the two institutes, dependent of the candidates choice, and will have an opportunity to spend periods of time at the other institutes.
 The student can also enrol as an ILRI Graduate Fellow.
 Both the supervisors and the candidate will be members of the Centre For Tropical Livestock Genetics and Health.

-Applications: Completed application form along with your curriculum vitae should be sent to our PGR student team at [email protected]
+Completed application form along with your curriculum vitae should be sent to our PGR student team at [Email Address Removed]

-References: Please send the reference request form to two referees.
-Completed forms for University of Edinburgh College of Medicine and Veterinary Medicine project should be returned to [email protected] by the closing date: 1st April 2019.
+Please send the reference request form to two referees.
+Completed forms for University of Edinburgh College of Medicine and Veterinary Medicine project should be returned to [Email Address Removed] by the closing date: 23 June 2019.